On Tuesday, our helper Roy and I took the 10-kilometer banca ride to Cabcaben, the first leg

 Once we were done, we headed to Balanga for lunch.
 I gave them their choice of where to eat, and they decided on a restaurant called Inasal, which is Ilongo for “barbecue.”
 Inasal has meals for around p90 ($2.00) which include limitless white rice.
 There’s nothing liked unlimited white rice to get you excited.
 Me not so much, although I must say that the food – I had a barbecued chicken leg quarter – was very good.
 Unlike Filipinos I can’t get excited about plain white rice, but the meal included a small bowl of sinigang, a soup with a sour broth, and that made the rice quite tasty.
 I had one extra half scoop of rice, the others each had two more full scoops.
 I was glad that they enjoyed their meals, too.

 We took a tricycle to the restaurant and another after lunch to the bus terminal.
 Since there were four of us, we decided that the other three would share the sidecar while I would ride on the back of the motorcycle.
 The sidecar makes it impossible to sit astride the bike, so I sat sideways behind the driver.
 Some of the pedestrians must have been able to spot me a ways off.
-A number of them looked curiously in our direction, no doubt spotting my long, gangly, whiter-than-a-Filipino’s legs appearing from behind the driver’s rear end, with my head hidden behind the driver’s under the canopy.
-They smiled and laughed with me when they realized what they were actually seeing.
-Although I do not have a picture of myself in this position, I have included one of Keith, a guest on this year’s April tour.
+A number of them looked curiously in our direction, no doubt spotting my long, gangly,

 We took the bus back to Cabcaben.
 Unlike conditions in the morning, the water was now grey and choppy.
 In fact, we didn’t head straight for the north dock, but started out heading more west toward Mariveles on the southern tip of Bataan before turning toward the north dock.
 The bancero knew what he was doing, because once we changed direction the going got rough.
 Some of the swells may have approached five feet, and we got a good splash each time the outrigger dug into a wave.
 It wasn’t dangerous, what with experienced boatmen and their sturdy boat.
 It was actually kind of fun being out on the open sea and at the mercy of Mother Nature.
 As we approached, Corregidor acted as a breakwater, but then it began to rain.
-Luckily I had my rain-jacket…safely tucked away inside my backpack, so it stayed dry, but most of the rest of me arrived back on the Rock soaked to the skin.
+Luckily I had my rain-jacket…safely tucked away inside my backpack, so it stayed dry, but most of the rest of me arrived back o

 I never get tired of taking this trip, knowing it is the same one that Gen. Jonathan Wainwright took many times in early 1942 to visit Gen. Douglas MacArthur on Corregidor – Mac only went in the other direction once to visit the troops, and that was in early January before the fighting in Bataan had gotten underway.
 I can only imagine, and not very well, I’m sure, what it must have been like to cross the North Channel, as Wainwright did more than once, with bombs falling and artillery shells flying overhead smashing into the Rock with such force that they are said to have reshaped the silhouette of the island.
 Can you imagine approaching Corregidor, seeing it under heavy siege, and then knowing you’d be spending the next few hours there?
 Kind of gives one a chill to even think about it.